 A dwelling or building is considered a structure that is permanently fixed to land so that it cannot be moved without dismantling or destroying it.
-This includes a transportable building if it is connected to a sewage system or septic tank and is not moved after it's first connected.
+This includes a transportable building that is connected to a sewage system or septic tank and is not moved after it is first connected.

 All clearance associated with any new dwelling or building must be included in the application.
-This includes native vegetation clearance for driveways, verandas, septic tanks, water tanks, CFS requirements etc.
+This includes clearance for:

 Can I clear native vegetation to build a new dwelling or building?

 Yes, provided approval is sought and obtained from the Native Vegetation Council (NVC).